 “This poem really gives me chills,” she pointed out.
 It was a poem for the victims of the collapse of the Market Hall, an event that left a dozen of people dead during a trade event in Silesia.
 A weirdly conscious child, I watched the TV news every night with my parents, and this is where my inspiration came from.
 “It makes you terrified, in a good sense.
 I’ll give you a few years and I’m curious to see where you’ll lead it,” she claimed.

 When she left, we mourned, refusing to cooperate with our previous teacher for a half of the year.
 Miss Heart-On-Her-Sleeve was everything we wanted; and whoever got the bad exam results this year, blamed it on the return of our ex-polonist.
-She was also our first insight to the Legend, who I met in the first year of the lower secondary, and who she was friends with.
+She was also our first insight into the Legend, who I met in the first year of the lower secondary, and who she was friends with.

 Everybody feared him, and rightfully so.
 Many stories were passed by from the older colleagues to us, primary school pupils.
 Once, he bantered badly with one of the cheekiest guys in the third year of the lower secondary, leaving them in a bottomless shame that even the best “your mum” joke thrown in response could never erase.
 He used to scratch his fingers over the blackboard to make students silent.
 He’d throw people out the classroom without giving them a second chance.
 He shouted, and he was unfair, the fables stated.
 And when he was walking on the second floor in his heavy Martens shoes, if you were listening carefully, like Winnetou sensing the hoofbeat, you could apparently hear his footsteps.
 Oh my, the Legend!
 His broad shoulders, spiky hair and permanently black clothing gained him the silent, terrified respect.
 I used to believe he was secretly a goth; or perhaps not so secretly, since he played Rammstein to the group 1b, as another myth stated.
 All of us were so panicky when he ordered us to write about “A Parable of the Poppy”.
 And it wasn’t because of Miłosz, no; he and his Nobel prize were actually pretty okay.
 The fusillade of mediocre grades, which our older acquaintances were moaning about so often, was about to be thrown at us, and there was no saviour.
 I sat over my notebook, wrote a few thoughts, and put it away to eat my dessert.
 Then, struck by a sudden eruption of inspiration, I penned what I thought the speaker wanted to say and packed up for the next day.
 And then, the judgement day came.
 The Legend started checking notebooks from left to right, and my little heart started pounding.
 If you looked around, you’d see these young souls, slouched over their desks, afraid to make a sound.
 When he approached me and picked up my work, I slowly looked up.
 This time, he didn’t stop by us: he walked up to the blackboard, still reading.
 He moved towards his desk, sat down and started writing something in my notebook.
 Everybody watched, astonished, yet nobody dared to move.
 The cloud of darkest thoughts surrounded my mind as he closed the notebook, clapping its hard covers loudly, and walked up to our desk to return it to me.
 We breathed with the silence of twenty astounded teens, so unlikely you might think it’s impossible, and suddenly, the class clown asked, “What did she get?”